Christianity in India

 The Government and Religion

-The Rashtriya Swayamsevak Sangh or RSS was founded nearly 100 years ago as an effort to celebrate and strengthen Hindu customs and practices.
+The paramilitary group responsible for much of the persecution in India was founded nearly 100 years ago as an effort to celebrate and strengthen Hindu customs and practices.
 When Indians won their freedom from British rule in 1947, they established a pluralistic democracy based on secular principles, embracing their diversity.
-But the RSS’ goal is to redefine India according to its majority Hindu faith.
+But the this group’s goal is to redefine India according to its majority Hindu faith.
 The group is now made up of nearly 5 million men and boys.
-Many members of the government have even been members of the RSS since their childhoods.
-The current ruling majority of India’s political system are members of a Hindu Nationalist Party.
-They have been in command since 2014 and work closely with the RSS.
-This gives the RSS freedom to discourage, many times violently, the practice of religions outside of Hinduism.
+Many members of the government have even been members since their childhoods.
+This paramilitary group is given freedom by the ruling party to discourage, many times violently, the practice of religions outside of Hinduism.
 It is their shared goal to make India a 100% Hindu state by this year.

 What does this mean for Christians in India?
 Well, it puts their faith to the test.
 Here in America, many of us didn’t grow up worrying about our safety if we believed something different from the majority.
 I’ve sat in church every Sunday morning for my whole life, and I have never once felt unsafe.
 That’s not the reality for Indian Christians.
 It is a sacrifice for them to profess their faith in God.
 It’s Biblical.
 They risk comfort, safety, and even their lives to praise God.
 As the RSS gains momentum under the Hindu Nationalists rule, it is likely that persecution of Christians will continue to rise.